claygifford/claygifford-Task/README.md

 # claygifford-Task

-> This project is a Test for Tradovate
+> This project is a Test for Tradovate.
 > You can use this app to simulate drag and drop for a Column Setup dialog
-> according to a  ew business rules.
+> according to a few business rules.
 There are two sets of columns,
 > available and visible.
 > Hopefully you like it!